Research within the School of Law

 A rich and innovative research culture.

-The key to our success in the School of Law is our internationally-recognised academics and researchers.
+The key to our success in the School of Law is our internationally excellent and world-leading academics and researchers.
 We value the importance of investment in our staff and students.
 That’s why we provide research mentors for early career researchers, a targeted staff development budget and fund conference attendance, both nationally and internationally.